Mehak-ai25/NEW/README.md

-This is a daily reflection form.
+This is an aesthetic journal and task planner with themes based on your mood.